Who Are More Likely to Develop Central Serous Chorioretinopathy (CSCR)?

 Individuals with Previous CSCR Episodes

-Patients who have experienced CSCR once are at higher risk of recurrence.
-Some individuals develop chronic or repeated episodes that require close monitoring.
+Patients who have experienced CSCR once are at higher risk of recurrence, highlighting the need for close monitoring and timely treatment [6].
 Identifying symptom patterns early—such as sudden blurring or central visual distortion—allows for prompt evaluation and timely CSCR treatment before damage becomes permanent.

 When Treatment Becomes Necessary